How to Become a Teacher in San Francisco

 San Francisco School District Steps for Becoming a Teacher

 To get a job as a teacher in the San Francisco public school system, you should first earn your teaching certificate and then gather all the required documents for the hiring process.
 The San Francisco Unified School District hiring process for teachers requires that candidates apply to specific openings, which are available on the district website.
 Applicants must then take the following steps:

 Step 1: Complete your application.

-Complete an online application for the position(s) of interest, which should typically include a cover letter, current teaching certificate, resume, the contact information for three references, a written essay segment, and your employment history.
-You will be able to search for and apply to specific positions online after you receive notification of your hiring eligibility.
+Complete an online application for the position(s) of interest, which should typically include a cover letter, current teaching certificate, resume, contact information for three references, a written essay segment, and your employment history.

 Step 2: Be interviewed by a school leader or panel.